 Dr. and Mrs. Robertson returned to Canada and settled in Sarnia, Ontario where Dr. Robertson belonged to a group surgical practice from 1947 to 1950.

-Dr. and Mrs. Robertson had 3 children, Lynn, Susan Lorraine and David Mervyn.
+Dr. and Mrs. Robertson had 3 children; Lynn Robertson, Susan Lorraine Robertson and David Mervyn Robertson.

 In 1966 Dr. and Mrs. Robertson moved to Toronto and Dr. Robertson worked for the Workmen’s Compensation Board.

 Dr. Robertson died on the 26th of February, 1979.
 Mrs. Robertson died on the 8th of May, 1993 in Toronto.
 Dr. and Mrs. Robertson were buried at Evergreen Cemetery in Milton, Ontario.